Image Quality Assessment: Integrating Model-Centric and Data-Centric Approaches

-As there is no standardized definition of overfitting, especially in the context of deep learning~\cite{goodfellow2016deep}, quantifying overfitting is still an open problem.
-Here we choose to use the group maximum differentiation (gMAD) competition~\cite{ma2018group} to probe the generalization of BIQA models to a large-scale unlabeled image set. gMAD is a discrete instantiation of MAD competition~\cite{wang2008maximum} that relies on synthesized images to optimally distinguish the models.
-As opposed to the \textit{average-case} performance measured on existing IQA datasets, \eg, by Spearman's rank correlation coefficient (SRCC), gMAD can be seen as an indication of the \textit{worst-case} performance by comparing the models using extremal image pairs that are likely to falsify them.
-We declare an overfitting issue of a BIQA model, if it shows stronger performance on standard IQA datasets, but weaker performance in gMAD competition.
+As there is no standardized computable definition of overfitting, especially in the context of deep learning~\cite{goodfellow2016deep}, quantifying overfitting is still a wide open problem.
+Here, we choose to use the group maximum differentiation (gMAD) competition~\cite{ma2018group} to probe the generalization of BIQA models to a large-scale unlabeled dataset. gMAD is a discrete instantiation of the MAD competition~\cite{wang2008maximum} that relies on synthesized images to optimally distinguish the models.
+As opposed to the \textit{average-case} performance measured on existing IQA datasets, say by Spearman's rank correlation coefficient (SRCC), gMAD can be seen as a \textit{worst-case} performance test by comparing the models using extremal image pairs that are likely to falsify them.
+We declare an overfitting case of a BIQA model if it shows strong average performance on standard IQA datasets but weak performance in the gMAD competition.